-Preparing for the CBAM: What European Importers and Exporters Need to Know
+Preparing for the CBAM: What Importers and Exporters Need to Know

 The EU’s Carbon Border Adjustment Mechanism (CBAM) represents a landmark policy to safeguard EU climate ambitions and industry competitiveness by addressing carbon leakage.
 CBAM imposes a carbon price on imports of energy-intensive goods, reflecting the price paid under the ETS.